'Southern Charm' Stars Kathryn Dennis and Thomas Ravenel Both Say Their Relationship Is Done For Good

 A post shared by Kathryn Calhoun Dennis (@kathryndennis) on

-Southern Charm fans are ready to see what will develop for season four, and especially between Kathryn and Landon, as the comments on Twitter seem epic.
+Southern Charm fans are ready to see what will develop for Season 4 and especially between Kathryn and Landon, as the comments on Twitter seem epic.

 “I’m STILL laughing at

-@kathryn_dennis saying to Landon, “I don’t want to be your friend, dumbass.”
+@kathryn_dennis,” saying to Landon, “I don’t want to be your friend, dumba**.”

-Many are counting the days until Southern Charm season four starts on April 3rd.
+Many are counting the days until Southern Charm Season 4 starts on April 3rd.

 “I am so hoping that